Individual/Couples/Family Counseling and Psychotherapy

 - being able to appropriately express concerns directly with a supervisor and provide relevant feedback

 Interns are required to receive a minimum of 30 individual supervision sessions during each semester (fall and spring) and 24 during the summer months.
+In addition, over the summer months interns receive one and a half (1.5) hours of group supervision each week for their work with individuals/couples.

 Professional/Ethical Behavior Competency